mth229/mth229.github.io/index.md

 * [Derivatives](http://mth229.github.io/derivatives.html)

-Explore forward difference and central difference with a bit on error analysis.
+Explore forward differences with a bit on error analysis.

-We end with a brief discussion on automatic differentiation, as implemented in the `ForwardDiff` add-on package.
+We end with a brief discussion on automatic differentiation, as implemented in the `Zygote` add-on package.

 <br/>
 An assignment for this material: